 - Have an easier time finding tools and services, such as web hosting, that work well with what you have built

-- Have an easier time reaching a wide audience due to widespread support and acceptance of popular languages and technologies
+- More simply reach a wide audience due to widespread support and acceptance of popular languages and technologies

 Does Programming Language Affect My Web Hosting Choices?

-It is up to you which you choose first (your web hosting provider or your programming language(s)), but it is important to make sure the two will play nice with each other.
+If you can, try to pick widely-used, often-supported options if possible.
+Most web hosting providers support CSS, HTML, and JS.
+It is up to you whether you first choose your web hosting provider or your programming language(s), but it is important to make sure the two will play nice with each other.

 Framework Options and Hosting

-A web application framework is a generic web-based software application that is extended and modified by developers to create a specific application.
+A web application framework is a generic web-based software application extended and modified by developers to create a specific application.